Pulse-Security/usbhorsemen/README.md

 # USB Horsemen of the HID Apocalypse

 Various little Arduino based USB gadgets to mess with USB HID input.
+Check out the associated write up: [https://pulsesecurity.co.nz/articles/usbhorsemen](https://pulsesecurity.co.nz/articles/usbhorsemen)

 Use an Arduino IDE capable board - last time I used a couple RP2040 dev boards.
 Files and what they do below: